mppub/privatesky/README.markdown

 For security and code quality reasons all the integration here and releases will be performed manually by a very small core of developers (mainly Sinica and Cosmin)!

-The stable releases will be merged periodically  [here](https://github.com/Axiologic/swarm-engine), [here](https://github.com/privatesky/psk-release) or will be branched.
+The stable releases will be merged periodically  [here](https://github.com/privatesky/psk-release) or will be branched.
 [PrivateSky](https://github.com/PrivateSky/privatesky)  is unstable and is developed in master branch.
-Use it just as a preview for the newer releases.
+Use the master just as a preview for the newer releases.

-The documentation is located on privatesky.xyz and opendsu.com.

 ### Notes
 PrivateSky core GitHub public repository.
 Based on Axiologic's work on a new execution engine for swarms.
-Still very beta, for the next months this repository will be used for coordination between partners.
+The documentation is located on privatesky.xyz and opendsu.com.